sul-dlss-labs/OCFL-Tools/README.md

 you from the more subtle stupids.
 That's for implementing applications to work around with their own business logic.

-This version of OCFL-Tools implements file de-duplication.
-A later version will make that a feature flag so you can disable it if you wish.

-It's up to implementing applications to marshal bitstreams and write them to the appropriate directories.
-OCFL-Tools just creates the inventory.json files and verifies that the content within them is correctly formatted and, optionally, actually exists on disk.
-It's up to something else to put the bits on disk where OCFL-Tools expects them to be.

 `OcflTools::OcflValidator` will take a directory and tell you if it's an OCFL object or not.
 If it is a valid OCFL object, `OcflValidator` will check the files on disk against the records in the inventory.json and let you know if they are all there and have matching checksums.